systemli/ansible-role-etherpad/README.md

 Currently only MySQL allows to create the user and database.
 For PostgreSQL those operations should be done by your own (If you want or need to automate those tasks, you can probably use this role : geerlingguy.postgresql).

+This playbook also allows to install some plugins for Etherpad :
+  - ep_delete_after_delay (To delete some inactive pad after a delay)
+  - ep_headerauth (To authenticate users through the HTTP header - Eg usefull when using an SSO portal like LemonLDAP::NG)

 Role Variables
 --------------